Vincy1230/WP-Comment-Reviewer/README.md

 1. Go to WordPress Dashboard -> Users -> Profile -> Application Passwords, and generate a new application password.
 2. Run this application and fill in the login page:
-    -   WordPress domain: Enter the domain of your WordPress backend.
+    -   WordPress Domain: Enter the domain of your WordPress backend.
-    -   Administrator email: Enter the email of your administrator account.
+    -   Administrator Email: Enter the email of your administrator account.
-    -   Application password: Enter the application password you just generated (note this is not the backend login password).
+    -   Application Password: Enter the application password you just generated (note this is not the backend login password).
 3. After logging in, the operations are roughly the same as the pending comment operations in the WordPress backend.

 ## FAQs